History of D-Day and World War 2

 Marinus van der Lubbe, a notable Dutch communist, is infamous for his alleged involvement in the Reichstag Fire on February 27, 1933, in Berlin, Germany.
 Born on January 13, 1909, van der Lubbe emerged as a politically active figure during a time of significant social and economic turmoil in Europe.

-Nazi officials formalized this policy during the Wannsee Conference in Berlin on January 20, 1942.
-Tragically, this plan led to the Holocaust, a devastating period marked by the methodical and widespread extermination of European Jews.
+The Wannsee Conference in Berlin on January 20, 1942, formalized this genocidal policy by Nazi officials.
+The devastating consequences of this plan led to the Holocaust, a period marked by the methodical and widespread extermination of European Jews.

 The Holocaust history